Craig of the Creek: Spin-off

 On February 17, 2021, it was announced that a preschool spin-off series centered on Craig's little sister Jessica was in development.
 Titled Jessica's Big Little World, the new series was set to air as part of Cartoon Network's Cartoonito preschool block.
 On January 19, 2022, it was announced that the series would premiere in 2023.

 In October 2022, it was announced that the first season of the spin-off would be cut in half by Warner Bros.
 Discovery.
 In July 2023, it was announced the series would air as part of the regular Cartoon Network schedule, in addition to Cartoonito.
 A sneak peek of the series aired on September 20, 2023, and officially premiered on October 2, 2023.

 In November 2023, it was reported that the series would end after its first season.

 Prequel film

-An origin film, Craig Before the Creek, was announced on January 19, 2022, and was released on digital on December 11, 2023, and released on DVD on March 26, 2024.
+An origin film, Craig Before the Creek, was announced on January 19, 2022, and was released on digital on December 11, 2023, and on DVD on March 26, 2024.
 The film aired on Cartoon Network on January 13, 2024.
 The events of the film take place before the first episode of the series.